 We pride ourselves in keeping abreast of world’s best practice including management strategies and technological progress.
 We believe in active contemporaneous insulin adjustment with a heavy reliance on teamwork through telemedicine including phone calls, SMS and videoconference.

-While our team continues management of our paediatric patients into young adulthood (generally 25 to 30 years) we generally do not accept new referrals of patients over 18 years.
+While our team continues management of our paediatric patients into young adulthood (generally to 21 to 25years) we generally do not accept new referrals of patients over 16 years.

 For your first appointment please bring whatever past medical records you have and a summary from the child’s previous medical specialist.
 We are a family oriented practice and pride ourselves on leaving patients and parents with a clear safe pathway for the future with diabetes, including clear goals, strategies and communication plan.

-There is clear, irrefutable evidence that insulin pumps can provide overall better quality of life, better glycaemic control, greater flexibility in lifestyle and less hypoglycaemia than injection regimens, particularly the old fashioned twice daily regimen.
-Insulin pumps are the treatment of choice for most children under 7 years of age with Type 1 diabetes.
+There is clear, irrefutable evidence that insulin pumps can provide overall better quality of life, better glycaemic control, greater flexibility in lifestyle and less hypoglycaemia than injection regimens, particularly the outmoded twice daily regimen.
+Insulin pumps are the internationally recommended treatment of choice for most children under 7 years of age with Type 1 diabetes.
 Hence we have over 80% of our patients managed with insulin pump therapy.
-We are very familiar with and use Animas, Medtronic and Roche pumps.
+We are very familiar with and use Tandem, Medtronic Ypso and Roche pumps.
 Our team will assess, educate and commence insulin pump therapy in candidates who wish to trial the delivery device and we feel will use the technology safely.
 Those families must commit to our team and management philosophy long term – we do not offer a short term “pump start then transfer” service.

 Continuous Glucose Monitoring

 ISPAD guidelines encourage the use of Continuous Glucose Monitors.
-Our diabetes team is experienced with both Dexcom and Medtronic continuous glucose monitors as well as Nightscout.
-We use this technology frequently and find it invaluable as an educational tool for effects of different foods, exercise, emotion and even alcohol on blood glucose levels.
-These devices and sensors may be purchased by families.
-For some families struggling to find funds for the purchase of sensors, application may be made for sensors to charitable foundations such as the Type 1 Foundation and the Kate Buntine Children’s Trust.
+Our diabetes team is experienced with both Dexcom, Medtronic and Freestyle Libre continuous glucose monitors.
+We use this technology on almost all young people with Type 1 Diabetes and find it an invaluable educational tool for effects of different foods, exercise, emotion and alcohol on blood glucose levels.
+These devices are subsided by the Federal Government for all with Type 1 Diabetes under 21 years of age.
+We are strong advocates for improved access to this technology for all living with Type 1 Diabetes.